ljohnagan/SotDQ/README.md

 If you select the Knight of Solamnia or the Mage of High Sorcery background, you gain the feat specified in that background.
 If the background you choose doesn't provide a feat, you gain a bonus feat of your choice from the following list (a parenthesis tells you where to find the feat):

+- Fated Leader (from the player’s guide)
+- Fated Mentor (from the player’s guide)
+- Fated Sage (from the player’s guide))
+- Fighting Initiate (from Martial Prowess homebrew)
+- Initiate of High Sorcery (requires Mage of High Sorcery Background)
+- Squire of Solamnia (requires Knight of Solamnia Background)
 - Skilled (*Player's Handbook*)
 - Tough (*Player's Handbook*)